NCIS (TV series): Development

-In 2011, NCIS was voted America's favorite television show in an online Harris Poll.
-NCIS finished its tenth season as the most-watched television series in the U.S. during the 2012–13 network television season.
-Diona Reasonover joined the main cast in season sixteen, following the departures of Duane Henry and Pauley Perrette.
+In 2011, NCIS was voted America's favorite television show in an online Harris poll.
+NCIS finished its 10th season as the most-watched television series in the U.S. during the 2012–13 network television season.
+Diona Reasonover joined the main cast in season 16, following the departures of Duane Henry and Pauley Perrette.
 NCIS was renewed for a seventeenth season on April 11, 2019, which premiered on September 24, 2019, and for an eighteenth season in May 2020.
 The season premiered on November 17, 2020.

+On January 8, 2025, it was announced that NCIS would suspend production due to the wildfires in the Southern California region, where the show is filmed.
+Production was resumed January 13.

 Flair

 From the season two episode "Lt.
 Jane Doe" onwards, the series began showing two-second-long black-and-white clips.
 These clips (called "phoofs") are shown at the beginning of every segment depicting the last two seconds of that segment, a segment being the five or six portions of the show meant to be separated by commercials.
 Additionally, starting with the season three premiere, "Kill Ari (Part I)," a freeze-frame shot was also used at the very end of most episodes as well.